rexresearch

 intention that this created vortex avoids the formation of

 parasitic vortices.
-The vortex is created using blowing nozzles
+The vortex is created using blowing

-and/or sucking nozzles.
+nozzles and/or sucking nozzles.

 In accordance with the present invention we now propose a

-wing-like body including a lift augmentation device, comprising
+wing-like body including a lift augmentation device,

-first, lift-augmenting configuration and a second, non-
+defining a first, lift-augmenting configuration and a second,

-augmenting configuration and moveable to intermediate
+non- augmenting configuration and moveable to intermediate

 configurations therebetween, including means for generating a

-vortex extending spanwise of the wing-like body at the junction
+vortex extending spanwise of the wing-like body at the

 Preferably the vortex is generated by a cross-flow rotor

-extending spanwise of the flap along the recess and connected to
+extending spanwise of the flap along the recess and connected

-surface of the flap.
+convex upper surface of the flap.

-Such an auxiliary lift augmentation member may for example be a
+Such an auxiliary lift augmentation member may for example be

-leading edge flap or a trailing edge flap, and may even be
+a leading edge flap or a trailing edge flap, and may even be

-associated with other auxiliary wing devices such as wing slats.
+associated with other auxiliary wing devices such as wing

 In order that the present invention may more readily be

-understood the following description is given, merely by way of
+understood the following description is given, merely by way

 Figure 1A is a schematic cross